Bikeman868/NPL/docs/SYNTAX.md

 Expression syntax in NPL is very similar to [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators) with the following exceptions:
 - There are no functions, so function pointers and lambda expressions are not supported.
-- Data structures are immutable, so pre/post increment and decrement operators only work with `var` identifiers.
+- Data structures are immutable, so there are no pre/post increment and decrement operators.
 - Object syntax is not supported.
 You can not write `{ x: 1, y: 2 }` expressions.
 - Since there are no objects in NPL, there is no `new`, `this`, or `super` operator.
-- There is no object destructuring support in NPL, but you can use the destructuring operator `...` to initialize a message with fields from another message.
+- There is no object destructuring support in NPL, but you can use the destructuring operator `...` to initialize a message, list or map with data from another message, list or map.
 - NPL does not have a concept of `null`.
 Messages with optional fields can contain the value `undefined` as per JavaScript.

 NPL has some additional reserved words that can be used in expressions as follows: